qianwenzheng/qianwenzheng.github.io/baddesign.md

 **Neither beauty nor utility**

 Oftentimes, one of the arguments of having a design that is not very functional is beauty, or how aesthetically pleasing it is.
 These doors are neither beautiful nor doing their job well.
+They are not particularly stylish.
+Also, this problem could have easily been avoided by simply choosing different door hinges, ones that are designed so that the door is closer to the wall to avoid the gap.
+It makes me wonder why these particular hinges were chosen.
+Was it simply out of affordability?
+Did the designers not think this through properly and these hinges were the only ones that could work after the other fixtures were put in place?
 These stall doors do not _afford_ as much privacy as we'd like.